-In addition to the exclusions applied to Sustainable Solutions specified in the "Sustainable Investing at Mackenzie" section of this prospectus, the portfolio manager will also generally exclude companies whose revenues are deemed to be unsustainable and/or fall within the following industries:

-1. Fossil Fuels: over 10% revenue derived from the production of
+In addition to the exclusions applied to Sustainable Investment Solutions specified in the "Sustainable Investing at Mackenzie" section of this simplified prospectus, the portfolio manager will also generally exclude companies whose revenues are deemed to be unsustainable and/or that derive more than 10% of their revenue from the exploration, extraction, or production of

-- thermal coal
+- thermal coal •

-- oil sands.
+- oil sands. •

-- shale energy,
+- shale energy, •

-- artic oil and gas;
+- artic oil and gas. •

-- Nuclear energy: over 10% revenue derived from the production, supporting products and services or distribution of nuclear energy.